TrevorRawlings/FundingCircle/README.markdown

 ```

 When the application is asked to generate 10 prime numbers the simple
-prime number generator executes so quickly that the more complicated
+implementation executes so quickly that the more complicated
-implementation doesn't seem necessary.
-For sequences of 500 or more
+SieveOfEratosthenes doesn't seem necessary.
-SieveOfEratosthenes performs noticeably better.

 When asked to generate a very large table the amount of memory used by the
 [sieve](https://github.com/TrevorRawlings/FundingCircle/blob/master/lib/generators/sieve_of_eratosthenes.rb#L35)